ecmnet/MAVComm/README.md

 It also provides a MAVLink parser and a flat data model to https://github.com/ecmnet/MAVGCL and to the visual odometry https://github.com/ecmnet/MAVSlam.

+Additionally, it offers an experimental LVH+ based autopilot (integrates with MAVSLAM), which provides local path planning as 2D proof of concept.

 **Supported companion platforms:**

 MAVComm supports any platform which is capable to run Java8 and can be connected to PixHawk or PixRacer via a high speed serial link.